w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 From DevOps to DataOps

-* “A collaborative data management practice focused on improving the _communication, integration and automation of data flows between data managers and data consumers across an organization_”
+* "A collaborative data management practice focused on improving the _communication, integration and automation of data flows between data managers and data consumers across an organization_"
 * Data analytics improved in terms of velocity, quality, predictability, and scale of software engineering and deployment

 Some key rules